 For most users, a maximum DNS TTL setting of 86400 (24 hours) is a good choice.

 For example, let’s say you own the domain name example.com.
-You want to point home.example.com to a server on your home network; however, you do not have a static IP address from your ISP.
+You want to refer home.example.com to a server on your home network; however, you do not have a static IP address from your ISP.
 This means the external IP address for your home server will change periodically.

 Dynamic DNS services are able to point a domain name (like home.example.com) to a variable IP.
 Whenever the IP address changes, your DNS automatically updates so the change quickly takes effect.

 A good rule of thumb is to make your DDNS TTL half the amount of your DHCP lease.
 If the IP address lease is set to 60 (1 minute), set your TTL to 30 (30 seconds).
-If the IP address is 3600 (1 hour), set your TTL to 1800 (30 minutes).
+If the IP address is set to 3600 (1 hour), set your TTL to 1800 (30 minutes).

 How to do a DNS TTL lookup

-Learn how to check the TTL settings for your website.
+Now we’ll look at how to check the TTL settings for your website.

 Linux, Unix, or Mac OS X